jkingportfolio/CI_PP2_Connect4/README.md

 ![where to find us](docs/features/feature-404-page.png)

-#### 404 error page return button
+#### 404 error page Return Home button

-- The return home button is located on the error 404 page.
+- The Return Home button is located on the error 404 page.
 By clicking on this button the user will be redirect back to the main page creating a good user experience that does not require the use of the browser back button.

 - Covered in user story: 15